mkennedy87/441/HW-9/readme.md

 I started by duplicating the homework example folder and then I started editing the code to see what it does.
 I googled how to make text fade in without having to have it appear first.
 I decided to go with the Rick and Morty data set.
+I'm having trouble formatting the info correctly.